Buphthalmum : planting, cultivation

 4. Water and mulch

-Combining in the garden
+Associate with the garden

-Rudbeckias, yellow Dahlias, Miscanthus sinensis ‘Variegatus’, and yellow daylilies accompany the sunny flowering of Buphthalmum
+Rudbeckias, yellow dahlias, Miscanthus sinensis ‘Variegatus’, and yellow daylilies accompany the sunny flowering of Buphthalmum

 Useful resources